Chart Color Schemes

 Elliminyt is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Elliminyt, as per the latest Census evaluation, 95.7% of dwellings were houses with the remaining 4.3% comprising semi-detached units, apartments, and other dwelling types.
-This contrasts slightly with Non-Metro Vic., where 93.2% of dwellings were houses and 6.8% were other dwellings.
-Home ownership in Elliminyt stood at 45.5%, closely aligned with Non-Metro Vic.'s figure.
-The majority of non-owned dwellings were mortgaged (43.7%) or rented (10.7%).
-The median monthly mortgage repayment in Elliminyt was $1,600, exceeding the Non-Metro Vic. average of $1,300.
-Weekly rent median stood at $290 compared to Non-Metro Vic.'s $250.
-Nationally, Elliminyt's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure in Elliminyt, as evaluated at the latest Census, comprised 95.7% houses and 4.3% other dwellings.
+In comparison, Non-Metro Vic had 93.2% houses and 6.8% other dwellings.
+Home ownership level in Elliminyt was 45.5%, similar to Non-Metro Vic's figure.
+The remaining dwellings were either mortgaged (43.7%) or rented (10.7%).
+Median monthly mortgage repayment in the area was $1,600, higher than Non-Metro Vic's average of $1,300.
+Median weekly rent in Elliminyt was recorded at $290, compared to Non-Metro Vic's $250.
+Nationally, Elliminyt's mortgage repayments were lower at $1,600 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing